mmlacak/crochess/README.md

 starting as a simple and natural enhancement to classical chess and growing ever more complex with each new variant.

-## Version
+## Versions

 **Book version** can be seen in a colophon (4th page), under *Source* section.
 The most recent book version is:

-Version: 20210307152846 <!--- readme-new-commit-version-squished-utc-date-time-place-marker -->
+Version: 20210307204437 <!--- readme-new-book-version-squished-utc-date-time-place-marker -->

-First number is last commit to book sources, basically the larger the number, the newer the book you have.\
-Next is date and time of that commit, converted to UTC for easier comparison.\
+Large number is actually date and time of the last commit, converted to UTC for easier comparison.

-Lastly is branch name from which book is compiled; default is master.
+**Application** and **library versions** can be seen in an application, using `v(ersion)` command.
+The latest versions are:

+Application: 0.1.1+20210307205923 <!--- readme-new-app-version-major-minor-patch+build-place-marker --> \
+Library: 0.1.1+20210307205923 <!--- readme-new-lib-version-major-minor-patch+build-place-marker -->

 ## Getting Started